 During April we bought more conventional, fixed-rate bonds, as the rapid rise in yields made them more attractive.
 These included the dollar-denominated European Investment Bank 0.75% 2030 (US Treasuries don't meet our sustainability standards) and the UK Treasury 4 1⁄2% 2032.
-We also added to our corporate debt as well, buying the Lloyds Banking Group 2.25% Senior 2024, health insurer BUPA Finance 5% Lower Tier 2 2026 and the PGH Capital 6.625% Subordinated 2025 (issued by pension scheme consolidator Phoenix Group).
+We also added to our corporate debt as well, buying health insurer BUPA Finance 5% Lower Tier 2 2026 and the PGH Capital 6.625% Subordinated 2025 (issued by pension scheme consolidator Phoenix Group).
 We used cash we have been holding in the fund for just this sort of rainy day, so our cash holdings have fallen.

-We topped up some of our stocks on market weakness, including insulation manufacturer Owens Corning, recycled-plastics composite decking maker Trex, German warehousing and logistics firm Jungheinrich and software giant Microsoft.
+We took profits from payments network Mastercard and Nordic insurer Sampo after they posted gains.
+We also topped up lots of our stocks on market weakness.
+These included insulation manufacturer Owens Corning, recycled-plastics composite decking maker Trex, back-up generator supplier Generac, bicycle parts manufacturer Shimano and ASML, which makes the sophisticated machines that print computer chips.
 Many strong businesses have been punished because they are filed too closely to some very speculative cash-burners.
 We think many stock prices have dipped too low, given the business potential over the coming five to 10 years.